qcri-social/AIDR/Operator's-manual.md

 Click on the "Add" button next to a classifier to add it.
 We recommend you to add only one classifier at the beginning -- it will be easier to handle for you.

 # 3.2.
-Collecting training labels
+Collecting training examples

-Automatic taggers require training labels, which are items that have been classified manually by humans.
-Depending on the specific classifier, in particular on the number of different labels or categories contained on it, the number of training labels will vary.
-Typically, at least a few hundred training labels are needed before the classifier starts to work accurately.
+Automatic taggers require training examples, which are items that have been classified manually by humans.
+Depending on the specific classifier, in particular on the number of different labels or categories contained on it, the number of training examples will vary.
+Typically, at least a few hundred training examples are needed before the classifier starts to work accurately.

+To collect training examples, copy-paste the "Public link for volunteers" and share it with your digital volunteers.
+They will be able to provide training labels for all the classifiers of your tagger from that page.

+If you do not have volunteers to tag data, you can enter examples yourself.
+For this, click on "Manage Training Examples" and then on "Add Training Examples".

+# 3.3.
+Monitoring the automatic tagger

+The automatic tagger will not run until a minimum number of training examples (50) is provided.
+At that point, it will evaluate its own performance and report a number, the **AUC**, which is a standard measure of how well it is performance.

+The more examples you provide, the better the classification accuracy will be.
+An AUC of 0.5 or lower indicates a very bad classifier that is not doing anything better than random guessing -- this is expected when you have few training examples, but may also signal errors or inconsistencies in your examples.
+An AUC of 0.8 or higher indicates reasonable classification accuracy and 0.9 is sometimes attainable with a few thousands examples.